TalariaSoftware/ncmanager-help/board/board-action-certification.md

 This should be
 the date
-of the meeting
-when the board action
+when the board met
-was taken.
+and took the action.

 ### Board Motion

-The BAC documents
+The BAC documents that
-an official action taken
-by the neighborhood council
+the neighborhood council
+took an official action,
 so it must specify what
 the action is.